aidanbx/GraphGurusVault/Garden/Project Solidification 2023-01-31.md

 	- If these embeddings are in high dimensional space, how can we retain their organization when projecting onto a 2D plane?
 	- Could these embeddings be used for a semantic search function?
 	- What ways are there to connect topical clusters?
-	- Would it be useful/possible to have multiple removeable layers (like sattelite, transit, traffi)
+	- Would it be useful/possible to have multiple removeable layers (like sattelite, transit, traffic views )